Checking the shift lock solenoid

 2. Make sure that the selector lever is in position P.

-3. Without pressing the brake pedal, make sure that the selector lever does not switch from position P.
+3. Without pressing the brake pedal, make sure that the selector lever does not move out of position P.

-4. Using a flat-blade screwdriver wrapped with electrical tape, remove the shift lock override button cover.
+4. Using a flat-head screwdriver wrapped in electrical tape, remove the shift lock release button cover.

-5. Insert a flathead screwdriver into the lock release button and press down.
+5. Insert a flat-head screwdriver into the lock release button slot and press down.

-6. Make sure that the selector lever can be switched from position P. If this is not the case, it is necessary to replace the selector lever with a new one.
+6. Make sure that the selector lever can be shifted from position P. If this is not the case, the selector lever must be replaced with a new one.